david-lev/pywa/docs/source/content/client/overview.rst

           await msg.reply("Hello!")

    For optimal type checking, ensure that **all** your imports come from the same package—either ``pywa`` or ``pywa_async``.

+To help you navigate the API, the client's methods are grouped below by functionality.
+Most of these methods return type-safe objects representing API responses, which you can then manipulate or reply to directly.

 .. autoclass:: WhatsApp()
    :members: __init__